 Frequently Asked Questions

-• A tintype is a handmade photograph created using a 19th-century process called wetplate collodion.
-Tintypes are made by hand-coating a metal plate with light-sensitive chemicals, exposing it in a large format camera while it's still wet, and developing it immediately in a darkroom or portable darkbox.
-The final image appears directly on the plate, a direct positive image, with no film negative or digital file involved.
-Each image is one of a kind, made from a combination of chemistry, careful timing, and light.
+• A tintype is a handmade photograph created with a 19th-century process called wetplate collodion.
+Tintypes are made by coating a metal plate with light-sensitive chemicals, exposing it in a large format camera while it's still wet, and developing it immediately in a darkroom or portable darkbox.
+The final picture appears directly on the plate, with no film negative or digital file involved.
+Each tintype is a one of a kind, handcrafted image - a completely unique object.

-The wetplate collodion process used to make tintypes was invented in 1851 by Frederick Scott Archer near London, England.
+The wetplate collodion process used to make tintypes was invented in 1851 by Frederick Scott Archer in London.
 Tintypes quickly became popular throughout the United States as a faster and cheaper way to have a portrait made than earlier photographic processes like daguerreotypes.
-Photographers could set up portable darkrooms in tents or wagons and make portraits for families on the spot.
+This process remained widely popular for several decades until faster and more convenient technologies emerged - ones that didn’t require immediate development.

 • A single tintype portrait takes about 20 minutes, including setup, posing, exposure, and development.